 Selecting the right web host can be time-consuming, so, let me save you some precious time once again.

 I’m a passionate Webmaster and a hosting snooper (geek).
-Just for my passion, I have been jumping from a hosting company to another for 10 years now.
+Just for my passion, I have been jumping from one hosting company to another for 10+ years now.

 Because I love it.
-It is the main reason why a picked “WordPress Hosting” has this blog’s main topic.
+It is the main reason why a picked “web hosting” has this blog’s main topic.

-I may be new in blogging but, I’m not new in hosting facts.
-Understanding how web hosting companies work is my work.
+I may be new in web development but, I’m not new to hosting facts.
+Understanding how web hosting companies work is my passion.
 I have been forced to test 98 web hosts to satisfy my curiosity and demanding clients.